MattHatwey/Manemo/chapter4.md

 "We're done!" said everyone, a few hours later.

 On the first floor was Sansei, Crystal, Esper, Aves, Heles, Reverse, Rigel, Bubble, Sirius, Kitchen, Dining.
-(8)
+(9)

-On the second floor was Mist, Meru, Mira, Heather, Castor, Coffee Table, Shower.
+On the second floor was Mist, Meru, Mira, Heather, Castor, Shower, Living Room, Study Room.
 (5)

 On the third floor was Matt, Kiwi, Haru, Flame, Kacchan, Calipi, Snow, Obsidian, Vega, Orion, Matt's Mirror.
 (10)

-On the fourth floor was Sansei, Matt, Storage, Shower (2)
+On the fourth floor was Sansei, Matt, Storage, Laundry Room, Shower, Guest Room.
+(2)

 On the fifth floor was Attic, Kacchan (1)